Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: The flow field

-In the dynamic case with increased body depth ($d^* = 1.0$), the wake vortex evolution phases remain the same as those discussed for $d^* = 0.5$.
-A notable difference is that for $d^* = 1.0$, the backside region of the vortex loops does not exhibit sharp curvature at the mid-depth region (figures \ref{fig:C_3D_IsoVort_Dyn}(d, f)).
-Due to the absence of such curvature, the vortex loops in this region do not approach each other to reconnect.
-However, similar to the case of $d^* = 0.5$, at the top and bottom corners of the backside region, the loops come very close to each other, as shown in figure \ref{fig:C_3D_IsoVort_Dyn}(h).
+In the dynamic case with increased body depth ($d^* = 1.0$), the wake-vortex evolution phases are similar to those observed for $d^* = 0.5$.
+A notable difference is that, for $d^* = 1.0$, the vortex loops on the trailing-edge side do not exhibit sharp curvature at mid-depth (figures \ref{fig:C_3D_IsoVort_Dyn}(d, f)).
+Because of the absence of such curvature, the vortex loops there do not approach each other to reconnect.
+However, similar to the case of $d^* = 0.5$, at the top and bottom corners of the trailing-edge side, the loops come very close to each other, as shown in figure \ref{fig:C_3D_IsoVort_Dyn}(h).
 Subsequent transformations in the wake vortices are inferred from experimental observations, which span longer durations than the computations.
-The experiments show that a large elliptical ring appears in the wake around 400 ms, following secondary reconnections at the corners of the backside region of the vortex loops, unlike the two ringlets observed for $d^* = 0.5$.
-The cross-section of this ring in the XZ plane ($Y = 0$) is shown in figure 14(b) of Mahulkar and Arakeri\cite{Mahulkar24}.
+The experiments show that a large elliptical ring appears in the wake around 400 ms following secondary reconnections at the corners of the trailing-edge side, unlike the two ringlets observed for $d^* = 0.5$.
+The cross-section of this ring in the XZ plane (Y = 0) is shown in figure 14(b) of Mahulkar and Arakeri\cite{Mahulkar24}.